Chapter 17.38

 “Heading back” means cutting a shoot or branch back to a bud, stub, or lateral branch not large enough to assume apical dominance.

 “Living and entertainment areas” means areas from which a view is observed most often by the occupants relative to other portions of the residence, which may include both interior and exterior spaces.
-The determination of living and entertainment areas is to be made on a case-by-case basis by the commission following receipt of evidence from the complainant, but in any case shall not include bathrooms, hallways, garages, closets, and laundry rooms.
+The determination of living and entertainment areas is to be made on a case-by-case basis by the hearing examiner following receipt of evidence from the complainant, but in any case shall not include bathrooms, hallways, garages, closets, and laundry rooms.

 “Maintenance pruning” means pruning with the primary objective of maintaining or improving tree health and structure; includes “crown reduction” or “thinning” but not ordinarily “topping” or “heading back.”